 The Roman army was made up of paid soldiers.
 They were Roman citizens, which means they were all men.
-They were no teens allowed and they were supposed to stay in the army for twenty-five years.
+There were no teens allowed, and they were supposed to stay in the army for twenty-five years.
 They weren’t supposed to marry while a soldier, but when they retired, they were given a gift of land to farm.
 Many settled together and formed their own little colonies of ex-soldiers.

 Roman citizen soldiers were called legionaries.
 In the Bible we read about Roman centurions.
 A centurion was a leader of a group of about eighty soldiers.
 Those groups of soldiers were called centuries.